Nyasha-Ojha/Nyasha-Ojha/README.md

 <h1 align="center">Hi 👋, I'm Nyasha Ojha</h1>
 <h3 align="center">Machine Learning, QA and Blockchain enthusiast</h3>
+<p>Discipline isn't my default, but I choose it daily.
+I am a senior Computer Science student trying to learn some or other cool tech stuff every other day.
+Till now I have worked on Machine learning projects and done some testing on the side while working on a paper about Security and Privacy in Blockchain using Quantum Cryptography methods.
+Still thriving everyday in this world of AI and trying to creative and looking around for new problems.</p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=nyasha-ojha" alt="nyasha-ojha" /></a> </p>